-Making homemade cranberry sauce for Thanksgiving is a good idea, not just because the process is extremely easy; it also lets you customize your sauce however you like it.
+Making homemade cranberry sauce for Thanksgiving isn't just extremely easy—it also lets you customize your sauce however you like it.
 In this version, we add a little orange zest and a stick of cinnamon to the sauce, since their flavors complement the tart berries, but you can add anything you like.

 If you're looking for more specific directions for cranberry sauce variations, you can check out our recipes for Spiced Red Wine Cranberry Sauce, Cranberry Sauce With Candied Pecans, Apple-Orange Cranberry Sauce, and Pear and Ginger Cranberry Sauce.